HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Trim Thick Areas Of Fat Around The Point

-Most briskets have extremely thick areas of fat on top of and around the point section (Picture 1), as well as a thick edge of fat running down one side of the flat section (Picture 2).
+Most briskets have extremely thick areas of fat on top of and around the point section, as well as a thick edge of fat running down one side of the flat section.
 Trim away most of this fat as best you can.
-Remember, the goal is to remove excess fat while still leaving a 1/4" layer to protect the meat below.
+Remember, the goal is to remove excess fat while still leaving a 1/4″ layer to protect the meat below.

 Admittedly, it takes some time and experience to judge this, and there's really no harm if you leave too much fat.
 You also don't have to freak out if you cut a little too deep and strike red meat!
 Just back off on the knife and don't cut so deep.
 Take your time and remove what make sense to you, without cutting so close that you're exposing the meat.

 You will notice a very thick vein of fat running between the point and the flat sections.
-Some folks just trim fat from the surface of this vein, without actually cutting into the vein itself.
-I like to cut a V-shaped chunk of fat from this vein.
-You can be pretty aggressive in removing fat from this area, but if you keep cutting and cutting, you'll end up almost separating the two sections!
-In fact, in Picture 3, I think I was a bit too aggressive and should have left more fat.
+Some folks will trim this area flush to the surface of the meat without actually cutting into the vein itself.
+I usually cut a V-shaped chunk of fat from this vein.
+You can be pretty aggressive in removing fat from this area, but if you keep cutting and cutting, you’ll end up almost separating the two sections!
+In the photo above, I think I was a bit too aggressive and should have left more fat.

 Trim Fat From The Flat

-These pictures show the same brisket flat before and after trimming.
-Notice that toward the end of the flat, I only had to trim fat from the right side; the left side was already in the 1/8-1/4" range.
+The two photos below show the same brisket flat before and after trimming.
+Notice that toward the end of the flat, I only had to trim fat from the right side; the left side was already in the 1/8-1/4″ range.

 As you move down the flat away from the point, the fat becomes less hard and more spongy, making it more difficult to cut.
-This is where a sharp butcher's knife really helps.
+This is where a sharp knife really comes in handy.

 Turn the brisket over.
-You should be looking at a large expanse of flat that needs little trimming, if any at all.
+You should be looking at a large expanse of flat that needs much less trimming.
+Carefully trim areas of fat and silverskin that would prevent rub from penetrating the meat.

-There may still be some significant fat around the bottom side of the point and in the vein between the two sections.
-In fact, the vein of fat may be more pronounced on this side than on the other side.
+There may some significant fat around the bottom side of the point and in the vein between the two sections.
+In fact, the vein of fat may appear more pronounced from this side than from the other side.
 Trim away what makes sense to you.

-In this picture, you'll notice that I made another V-shaped cut into the vein, leaving behind a more appropriate amount of fat this time.
+In the photo above, you’ll notice that I made another V-shaped cut into the vein, leaving behind a more appropriate amount of fat this time.
+You’ll also notice that the edge of the brisket is kind of gray and desiccated.
+Some people will trim this off, but it’s OK to leave it as-is.

 The End Result